Koto (instrument): History

 When the koto was first imported to Japan, the native word koto was a generic term for any and all Japanese stringed instruments.
 As the number of different stringed instruments in Japan grew, the once-basic definition of koto could not describe the wide variety of these instruments and so the meanings changed.
 The azumagoto or yamatogoto was called the wagon, the kin no koto was called the kin, and the sau no koto (sau being an older pronunciation of 箏) was called the sō or koto.

 The modern koto originates from the gakusō used in Japanese court music (gagaku).
 It was a popular instrument among the wealthy; the instrument was considered a romantic one.
 Some literary and historical records indicate that solo pieces for koto existed centuries before sōkyoku, the music of the solo koto genre, was established.
 According to Japanese literature, the koto was used as imagery and other extra music significance.
 In one part of The Tale of Genji, the titular character falls deeply in love with a mysterious woman whom he has never seen before, after hearing her playing the koto from a distance.

 The koto of the chikuso was made for the Tsukushigato tradition, originally intended only for blind men.
 Women were forbidden from playing the instrument in the professional world, nor were they allowed to teach it.
 When these strict rules were relieved, women began to play the koto, with the exception of the chikuso, as its design for the blind led to a decline in use; other koto proved more useful.
 The two main koto varieties still used today are the gakuso and zokuso.
 These two have relatively stayed the same, with the exception of material innovations such as the use of plastic, as well as modern material for the strings.
 The tagenso is the newest addition to the koto family, surfacing in the 19th century.
 It was purposefully created to extend the range of the instrument and advance the style of play.
 These were made with 17, 21, and 31 strings.

 Perhaps the most important influence on the development of koto was Yatsuhashi Kengyo (1614–1685).
-Yatsuhashi was a gifted blind musician from Kyoto who vastly extended the limited selection of only six traditional koto songs to a brand-new style of koto music which he called kumi uta.
+Yatsuhashi was a gifted blind musician from Kyoto who vastly extended the limited selection of only six traditional koto songs to a brand-new style of koto music which he called koto kumiuta (箏組歌).
 Yatsuhashi changed the tsukushi goto tunings, which were based on the older gagaku ways of tuning; and with this change, a new style of koto was born.
 Yatsuhashi is now known as the "Father of Modern Koto".

 A smaller influence in the evolution of the koto is found in the inspiration of a woman named Keiko Nosaka.
 Nosaka (a musician who won Grand Prize in Music from the Japanese Ministry of Culture in 2002), felt confined by playing a koto with just 13 strings, and created new versions of the instrument with 20 or more strings.